XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

  The `rippled` server uses a variety of heuristics to determine which transactions are "likely to be included in a ledger."
 Most importantly, those transactions must be properly-formed and [authorized](reference-transaction-format.html#authorizing-transactions) with valid signatures.

 When the current open ledger closes and the server starts a new open ledger, the server starts taking transactions from the queue to include in the new open ledger.
-The transaction queue is sorted with the transactions that would pay the highest transaction cost first.
+The transaction queue is sorted with the transactions that would pay the highest transaction cost first, proportional to the un-scaled cost of those transactions.
 Transactions that pay the same transaction cost are queued in the order the server receives them.

 **Note:** As of `rippled` **version 0.31.0**, the transaction queue supports at most 1 transaction per sending address.
 This is expected to change in later versions.